lilyhe123/WLSOnDocker/test.md

 ```
 Or you can run build.sh directly.

-### 2. Prepare volume directories
+### 2. Prepare Volume Directories
 Three volumes are defined in k8s/pv.yml which refer to three external directories.
 You can choose to use host paths or shared NFS directories.
 Please change the paths accordingly.
 The external directories need to be initially empty.

-**NOTE:** The first two persistent volumes 'pv1' and 'pv2' are used by WebLogic server pods.
-All processes in WebLogic server pods are running with UID 1000 and GID 1000 by default, so proper permissions need to be set to these two volume directories to make sure that UID 1000 and/or GID 1000 have permission to read and write the volume directories.
+**NOTE:** The first two persistent volumes 'pv1' and 'pv2' will be used by WebLogic server pods.
+All processes in WebLogic server pods are running with UID 1000 and GID 1000 by default, so proper permissions need to be set to these two volume directories to make sure that UID 1000 or GID 1000 have permission to read and write the volume directories.
+The third persistent volume 'pv3' is reserved for later use.
+We assume that root user will be used to access this volume so no particular permission need to be set to the directory.

-### 3. Deploy all the k8s resources
+### 3. Deploy All the Kubernetes Resources
 ```
 $ kubectl create -f  k8s/secrets.yml
 $ kubectl create -f  k8s/pv.yml